chrispyth42/ActiveDirectory/README.md

 The job of this script is to gather current information about a collection of network file shares.
 Of those shares, the script had to get information about each that had a name starting with either "ssa" or "dep".
 The deliverables for those shares are listed below:
 * For each network share, get a list of users who has permission to access it (assuming only SGs are assigned, and no users are directly assigned to a share)
 * Get the total size of each network share's contents
-* Get the most recently modified file in each network share
+* Get the 'Last Modified' value from the most recently modified file in each network share
 * For each network share, from the user list, get a list of departments that those users belong to
 * Return all this information to an excel report